The Gwent area ranked among the worst in Wales for its average food hygiene rating

 AN AREA in Gwent has been ranked among the worst in Wales for average food hygiene ratings.

-Blaenau Gwent ranked as having the17th worst score out of the 19 local authority areas in Wales for its businesses’ overall food hygiene rating results.
+Blaenau Gwent was ranked at 17th out of the 19 local authority areas in Wales for its businesses’ overall food hygiene rating results.

 Torfaen, Caerphilly and Newport were also ranked in the bottom 10 areas - at 16th, 15th and 12th out of the 19 areas respectively.
 Their average hygiene ratings were 3.99, 4.04 and 4.30 respectively.

-Monmouthshire was rated 8th though, and given an impressive average food hygiene rating of 4.37.
+Monmouthshire was rated 8th and given an impressive average food hygiene rating of 4.37.

 Lee Batchelor, who led the data team on the project, said: “Our report aims to improve consumers’ understanding of the Food Hygiene Rating Scheme so they can make informed decisions around where to eat and drink.